JackHey99/Project-0/README.md

 Figure 1 below shows the schematic diagram of circuit created on EasyEDA.
 ![Schematic for project 0](https://user-images.githubusercontent.com/53545740/64058023-ff79a180-cbf8-11e9-8e9a-4c43ab1972b7.JPG)
 Figure 1.
 Circuit schematic.
-Path: Report_Photos/Schematic for project 0.JPG
+File Path: Report_Photos/Schematic for project 0.JPG

 A current limiting series resistor needs to be connected to the output pin with the LED.
 The current flowing in an LED is an exponential function of voltage across the LED.
 If a series resistor is not added the current can overload the LED and blow it.
 The following calculation is done to find the correct series resistor or a particular LED color and type.

 ![Green LED datasheet ](https://user-images.githubusercontent.com/53545740/63909001-4dfe3300-ca75-11e9-9df3-d3eb50594236.JPG)Figure 2.
 Green LED datasheet.
-Path: Report_Photos/Green LED data.JPG
+File Path: Report_Photos/Green LED data.JPG

 Vs - Supply Voltage
 Vf - Forward voltage of the LED.
 This is the voltage required to turn on the LED.